RamilZohrabli/Java-Practice/README.md

 ## Task5
 This Java code provides a method to find the unique characters in a given input string.
 It uses caching mechanism to store the unique characters for each input string, improving efficiency by avoiding redundant calculations for repeated inputs.
 The `uniqueCharacters` method returns the set of unique characters, either retrieving it from the cache or calculating it if not already cached.

+# Week10
+## Task1
+This Java code defines a class `Generics` with generic methods for array manipulation like printing, finding middle and maximum elements, sorting, and swapping.
+The `Task1` class contains the `main` method, which prompts the user to input values for arrays of different types (integers, doubles, strings, tasks, points).
+These values are stored in corresponding arrays using a `Scanner`.
+Finally, the generic methods from `Generics` are used to print the arrays.